Comparison

 Mobile experienceiPhone Share Sheet, Android Share — primary inputNative iOS and Android podcast player — primary surface

-Reels and TikTok supportYes, nativeNo — podcasts only
+Reels and TikTok supportYes, nativeNo — podcasts and YouTube only

 Listening / playbackClick a citation to open the video at the right secondFull-featured podcast player with chapters, speed, sleep timer